Knowledge Bases

 What's Next?

-Now that you understand what a Knowledge Base is and when to use it, let’s walk through how to build one.
+Now that you understand what a KB is and when to use it, let’s walk through how to build one.